AviatrixSystems/Docs/StartUpGuides/appendix-CloudN-Startup-Guide.rst

 Troubleshooting
 ---------------

-If there are any error messages during installation, they are usually due to lack of Internet connectivity, incorrect DNS server IP address or unopened firewall ports.
+If there are any error messages during installation, they are usually due to a lack of Internet connectivity, an incorrect DNS server IP address or unopened firewall ports.
 Type “?” to see all the commands that help you troubleshoot.